James-HoneyBadger/SagaCraft/docs/reference/MODULAR_ARCHITECTURE.md

 **New to the refactored architecture?**
 1. Read [REFACTORING_SUMMARY.md](../project-management/REFACTORING_SUMMARY.md) - Overview of changes
-2. Run `python3 demo_architecture.py` - See it in action
+2. Run `python tests/demo_architecture.py` - See it in action
 3. Read [ARCHITECTURE.md](ARCHITECTURE.md) - Understand the design
 4. Read [PLUGIN_GUIDE.md](../developer-guides/PLUGIN_GUIDE.md) - Learn to extend